bhaney/dotfiles/README.md

     . "${SSH_ENV}" > /dev/null
     ps -ef | grep ${SSH_AGENT_PID} | grep ssh-agent$ > /dev/null
 else
     echo "No ssh-agent present.
-Create an agent, save its PID in .ssh/enviornment, and make sure it is running with the right ssh key for github." exit 1 fi
+Create an agent, save its info in .ssh/enviornment, and make sure it is running with the right ssh key for github." exit 1 fi